Chaulkly History, Family Crest & Coats of Arms

 Early Notables of the Chaulkly family (pre 1700)

-More information is included under the topic Early Chaulkly Notables in all our PDF Extended History products and printed products wherever possible.
+Another 92 words (7 lines of text) are included under the topic Early Chaulkly Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Chaulkly family to the New World and Oceana
+Migration of the Chaulkly family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Chaulkly or a variant listed above: Joseph Chalk, who settled in Virginia in 1635; as did John Chalkley in 1732; Thomas Chalkley, who immigrated to New England in 1735; Steven Chalk, who arrived in Virginia in 1774.